- SBA loans offer small businesses fixed sums at a specific interest rates.

-Every year, thousands of entrepreneurs in the US use loans from the Small Business Administration (SBA) to start or grow their businesses.
+Thousands of entrepreneurs use business loans from the US Small Business Administration (SBA) every year.

 What are SBA loans?

-As their name implies, SBA loans are a form of business debt administered by either the SBA itself or a member of its network of approved private lenders.
+As their name implies, SBA loans are a form of business debt administered by either the Small Business Administration or a member of its approved network of participating lenders (with SBA-backed loans).

 Knowing the difference between the various types of financing available through the SBA can save entrepreneurs time and effort, allowing them to apply for the right kind of financing for their business.